ionic-team/trapeze/README.md

 The second is a tool for configuration-based modifications which is useful for plugins and other scripts that need to apply certain settings to a file in a way that fits the configuration approach.

-**Note:** This project is currently in active development and does not have an official first release (As of October '21).
-I'm currently collecting feedback on the different use cases you need a configuration tool for here: https://github.com/ionic-team/capacitor-configure/issues/1

 # Project API

 To write custom scripts and code that manage iOS and Android targets in your Capacitor project, install the `@capacitor/project` package: